Corporate Services Contact Us

 Table of Contents

-Marriage is a beautiful relationship, only if you have someone who loves, respects, and cherishes you with all the heart.
+Marriage is a beautiful relationship, only if you have someone who loves, respects, and cherishes you with all their heart.
 Such is not the case in many marriages.
-Sometimes, it is physical violence, use of abusive language, and sexual assault the other times.
+Sometimes, it is physical violence, use of abusive language, and sexual assault; other times.
 All of it leads to a mental burden on the victim, thereby resulting in mental harassment.
-People often ignore mental health which eventually gets so intense that it forces them to commit suicide.
+People often ignore mental health, which eventually gets so intense that it forces them to commit suicide.
+Still, the concept of police complaint against abuse is still seen as a taboo.

-When can I Report Mental Harassment by Husband under Indian Law?
+When can I Report Mental Harassment by my Husband under Indian Law?

-Mental harassment in itself is not regarded as a crime, and hence, not defined under the law.
-However, certain elements of the same have been included under various legal provisions.
+Mental harassment in itself is not regarded as a crime, and hence, is not defined under the law.
+However, certain elements of the same have been included under various legal provisions, as divorce lawyers in Kolkata can guide you in understanding.
 Giving someone emotional or mental stress in itself may not be a crime unless it is intense enough to cause some harm.
 Such harm may be an insult, defamation, serious enough to cause depression, or even force someone towards suicide.

-There are laws for married women’s rights that not only protect their physical and financial interests, but their mental health as well.
+There are laws for married women’s rights that not only protect their physical and financial interests, but also their mental health.
 The idea is to provide a wholesome atmosphere to a wife entering a marital relationship.
 There are provisions below, not all dedicated to a married woman, but mostly targeted against mental harassment.
+Seeking the help of a criminal lawyer can be very helpful while making a complaint under these categories.

 Provisions under the Indian Penal Code, 1860

-Section 294 - Obscene acts in public place
+Section 294 - Obscene acts in a public place

-• If the husband uses obscene language for his wife in public,
+• If the husband uses obscene language to his wife in public,

 • If the husband forces the wife to do obscene conduct in a public place, etc.